A sublimation printer with Polycrylic for Sublimation.

 2. Waterbased polyacrylic for sublimation on wood

 3. Apply the polycrylic.
 Make sure the wood is clean and dry.
 Apply the polyacrylic in thin, even coats.
 Sand lightly between coats if necessary.
-Allow the polycrylic to dry completely between coats.
+Allow to dry completely between coats.

 4. Sublimate your image.
-Once the polycrylic is dry, you can sublimate your image onto the wood using a heat press.
+Once dry, you can sublimate your image onto the wood using a heat press.
 Follow the instructions for your heat press and the sublimation ink you use.

 A Polycrylic for Sublimation on wood.
 (How to Use Polycrylic for Sublimation)